MiDataInt/midataint.github.io/_docs/usage.md

 A critical feature of the MDI is that you can save the state of the app to reload later.
-While the initial incoming data files are called 'packages', the work within an app is saved as a 'bookmark' file using the link on the left of page.
+While the initial incoming data files are called 'packages', the work within an app is saved as a 'bookmark' file using the link on the left of page (see screenshot above).

 Bookmark files end with '.mdi'.
 After saving one, you simply load it at the starting page instead of a data package.
 You will pick up